hamstar/Wikimate/README.md

 }
 ```

-On creating a new Wikimate object it will log into the wiki api.
-**If it fails to authenticate, your `$wiki` object will be null**.
+This example uses echo statements to output any potential errors.
-You should get a meaningful error message telling you why it didn't authenticate.
+You should get a meaningful error message if the authentication fails.

-You can also enable/disable debugging with the `$wiki->debugMode($boolean)` method.
+Instead of using echo statements, you can enable/disable debugging
+with the `$wiki->debugMode($boolean)` method.
 Currently only output from the logon process is printed for debugging.

+Assuming you were able to login, you're now ready to fully use the API.
+The next sections provide example code for several common tasks.

 ### Getting a page object